-Communication Disclaimer Disclosure and Manner of Display Ballot Measure Ad Paid Spokesperson: Payment of \$5,000 or more to an individual for individual's appearance in a ballot measure ad In addition to other disclaimers disclosures, include: "(spokesperson's name) is being paid by this campaign or its donors" Printed, televised or video ad: shown continuously in highly visible font except when the disclosure for television and video ads above is being shown Radio broadcast or phone message: spoken in clearly audible format Paid Spokesperson: Payment of any amount to an individual portraying a member of a licensed or certified occupation (e.g., nurse, firefighter, lawyer) In addition to the disclaimer disclosure above, include: "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations" Exception: If the paid individual is actually a member of the occupation portrayed, the committee may omit this disclaimer disclosure.
+Communication Disclosure and Manner of Display Ballot Measure Ad Paid Spokesperson: Payment of \$5,000 or more to an individual for individual's appearance in a ballot measure ad- In addition to other disclosures, include: "(spokesperson's name) is being paid by this campaign or its donors" Printed, televised or video ad: shown continuously in highly visible font except when the disclosure for television and video ads above is being shown Radio broadcast or phone message: spoken in clearly audible format Paid Spokesperson: Payment of any amount to an individual portraying a member of a licensed or certified occupation (e.g., nurse, firefighter, lawyer) • In addition to the disclosure above, include: "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations" Exception: If the paid individual is actually a member of the occupation portrayed, the committee may omitthis disclosure.
 The committee must maintain documentation of the individual's license or certification.
-Printed or televised ad: shown continuously in highly visible font Radio broadcast or phone message: spoken in clearly audible format
+Printed or televised ad: shown continuously inhighly visible font Radio broadcast or phone message: spoken inclearly audible format